TechITFactory/Platform-Engineering-StudentGuide/Day-07/README.md

 # Day 07 - CRDs, Operators, Controllers

+  SUMMARY: What we're doing in this doc
+  - Goal: extend the Kubernetes API with our own resource types, and watch a real operator (cert-manager) reconcile them

+  Step-by-step process:
+  - Step 1 - Inspect Existing CRDs: list CRDs already in the cluster (cert-manager's, installed on Day 01)
+  - Step 2 - Create a Custom Resource: create an Issuer (tells cert-manager how to sign certs)
+  - Step 3 - Use the Custom Resource: create a Certificate referencing the Issuer, verify a Secret gets generated
+  - Step 4 - Watch the Controller: read cert-manager's own logs to see it reconciling in real time
+  - Bonus - Create Your Own CRD: define a "Website" CRD and an instance, note it does nothing without a controller
+  - Reconciliation Loop Pattern: pseudocode of the fetch → compare → fix drift → update status loop every operator runs
+  - Clean Up: delete custom resources, then the CRD, then any leftover Secret

+  Key one-liner definitions:
+  - CRD (CustomResourceDefinition) - schema that teaches Kubernetes a brand new resource type
+  - Custom Resource - an instance of that type (e.g. your own Certificate or Issuer)
+  - Controller - code (usually in a Pod) that watches resources and reacts to them
+  - Operator - a controller with domain knowledge baked in (e.g. cert-manager knows TLS)
+  - Reconciliation - the loop where actual state is continuously corrected to match desired state

+  Why it matters:
+  - Kubernetes only ships with built-in types (Pod, Service, Deployment) — CRDs + operators are how you teach it anything else
+  - Every platform tool used later in this course (ArgoCD, Crossplane, cert-manager) is just this same pattern reused

 > **Goal**: Understand how to extend Kubernetes API with Custom Resources
 > **Time**: 20 min | **Prereq**: [Day 06](day-06-rbac-namespace-design.md)